13 Jul 2020

 Chiswick School's pastoral support structure

 The aim of our pastoral structure is to ensure that every child achieves to and beyond potential and enjoys their time at Chiswick School.
 We know that students need support and guidance to fulfil their full potential.
-Students’ daily care and welfare is supported through the work of the school’s Tutor teams, led by a Learning Co-ordinator and Pastoral Managers (PM's).
+Students’ daily care and welfare is supported through the work of the school’s Tutor teams, led by a Learning Co-ordinator.
 The important work of the pastoral team helps the school to develop well-rounded students who will contribute to a positive school ethos.

 Please click on the expandable section below for more information.

 Each Year group of 215 students is led by a Learning Coordinator and is divided into 8 form tutor groups of approximately 27 students.
 Each tutor group is led by a designated Form Tutor and this tutor will normally remain with the students as they progress through the school.

 Tutors meet their tutor group every morning to:

 - take the register (the afternoon registration is taken during the last lesson of the day)

 - check on students’ readiness for learning